matthewmp/gamepiazza/readme.md

 ## Background

-I always had some interest ing learning game development.
+I always had some interest in learning game development.
 I wanted a chance to create a simple site with basic games.
 I especially wanted to work with socket.io besides using it for a chat app.

 ## Summary